Simplify Square Root Of 35

 √35 = √(5 x 7)

 Since neither 5 nor 7 is a perfect square, and they are both prime numbers, there are no perfect square factors to extract from under the radical sign.
-Therefore, √35 is already in its simplest form.
+So, √35 is already in its simplest form.

 Approximating √35: An Important Skill